ahikiriza/rosanna/README.md

 # rosanna
-it is a school management system
+A school management information system for Rosanna Schools